octaviocarpes/Marvel-Android-app/README.md

 # Marvel-Android-app
-An android app that consumes Marvel's public API
+An android app that consumes Marvel's public API.